StephenAshmore/paladin/design.md

 # paladin design documentation

 Paladin is an 8-bit system emulator.
 The paladin system includes CPU, memory, hard disk, extension cards, and more.
 Design is inspired from many sources, including the Commodore 64 and Commodore 128.
+And more recently the video game Exapunks has heavily inspired some of the design.
+That means I am deprioritizing the 8-bit nature of the system, and focusing on the feature-set.

 ## Main System